Keyfactor/azurekeyvault-orchestrator/README.md

      ![Select Principal](/Images/rg-role-select-principal.PNG)
 1) Click "Review and Assign" and save the role assignment.

 [^1]: If discovery and create store functionality are not neeeded, it is also possible to manage individual certificate stores without the need to provide resource group level authority.
-The steps to do assign permissions for an individual Azure Keyvault are described [here].(#assign-permissions-for-an-individual-key-vault).
+The steps to do assign permissions for an individual Azure Keyvault are described [here](#assign-permissions-for-an-individual-key-vault).

 #### Assign Permissions for an Individual Key Vault